mpolimeno/sdsu-sage-tutorial-git/mathstruct.rst

 It should be noted that since the above code has a minimum distance of only 1 that decoding will not always produce the code word that you may have expected.

-These are only some of the commands that SageMath offers for computing and working with linear codes.
+These are only some of the commands that Sage offers for computing and working with linear codes.
 There is much more information on the following web sites:

 .. seealso::